FileSaveAs

 BT Mobile MMS settings

 MMS is the abbreviation for Multi-media messaging - sending images and videos between mobiles.
-Your network operator must enable MMS settings for your SIM card before you can use this.
+Your network operator must enable MMS settings for your SIM Card before you can use this.
 You'll need to contact Customer Services.
 For more on picture messaging, see our MMS page.

 The BT Mobile MMS settings can be found on the BT Mobile section of our MMS Settings page